-Southern Europe has very liberal views and practices regarding alcohol.
+Southern Europe has very liberal views and practices about alcohol.
 And southern European teens drink much more responsibly.
 For example, American teenagers were more likely to have reached intoxication in the last 30 days (21 percent vs. 13 percent).
-Over half of the American teenagers who drank reported reaching intoxication intoxicated.
+Over half of the American teenagers who drank reported reaching intoxication.
 Yet under a fourth of young Southern Europeans said they had reached a level of intoxication.

 Government not Impartial

 It’s not unusual for interest groups to tout junk science.
-But when a government agency engages in such tactics, it gives the claim a false respectability.
+But when a government agency does such tactics, it gives the claim a false respectability.
 People tend to assume the government is an impartial arbiter.
-That it sorts through rival positions and conflicting data in an effort to arrive at the truth.
+That it sorts through conflicting data to arrive at the truth.

-It should conduct reasoned, impartial scientific inquiry.
-But federal agencies agencies throw all their weight squarely on one side of the debate.
+It should make impartial scientific inquiry.
+But they throw all their weight squarely on one side of the debate.
 Indeed, they have created a drinking age industry.
 Research designed to promote the current drinking age gets federal funding.
 It gets a stamp of approval and widespread dissemination, regardless of its scientific merit.

 Claim of Lives Saved

 The Department of Transportation claims it can estimate to the single digit how many people the law has saved.
 One year it was supposedly 927.
-Or nearly half the number of alcohol-related crash fatalities among 16-20 year-olds that year.
+That is nearly half the number of alcohol-related crash deaths among 16-20 year-olds that year.

 No serious social scientist would ever make such an outlandish claim.
 It’s impossible to know what would have happened had the law not changed.
-And real research hasn’t verified a cause-and-effect relationship between the law and alcohol use or abuse.
+And real research hasn’t found a cause-and-effect link between the law and alcohol use or abuse.

 Many studies show no relationship between the two variables.
-Others report that some alcohol-related fatalities have shifted from the 18-20 age group to the 21-24 age group.
+Others report that some alcohol-related deaths have shifted.
+Specifically, from the 18-20 age group to the 21-24 age group.
 When it comes to the effects of the drinking age, the jury is still out.